Skip to main content

 An example of a Device Vitals Summary card, showing the median expected battery life across two software releases.

 Summaries provide a snapshot of key metrics at a glance.
-They are ideal for conveying essential information about a population of devices quickly and simply, such as the median Device Vitals value of devices in an important cohort, or running a particular software version, and make it easy to see the direct difference (or lack thereof) between multiple populations of devices.
-By default, this summary is an aggregation across data points collected on a given set of software versions and cohorts across all time.
+They are ideal for conveying essential information about a population of devices quickly and simply, such as the median Device Vitals value of devices in an important Cohort, or running a particular software version, and make it easy to see the direct difference (or lack thereof) between multiple populations of devices.
+By default, this summary is an aggregation across data points collected on a given set of software versions and Cohorts across all time.

 Summaries are most useful to users who already know the exact portion of a device population they're most interested in monitoring - the best-performing devices (p95 or p99), the worst-performing devices (p05 or p01), or the devices roughly in "the middle" of the population (p50, or "Median").
 Summaries are particularly useful for stakeholders who need to understand the big picture without getting bogged down in details.